The Light Touch: Production

-The original story by famous Broadway producer Jed Harris and Tom Reed was called "Crown of Thorns" and was purchased by MGM in April 1950 for $60,000.
-(The story has some resemblances to the real-life theft of the Mona Lisa.)
-Pandro S. Berman was assigned to produce.
+The original story written by Broadway producer Jed Harris and Tom Reed, titled "Crown of Thorns", was purchased by MGM in April 1950 for $60,000, with Pandro S. Berman assigned as producer.

-The script was written by Richard Brooks, who also directed.
-This was Richard Brooks' second film as director.
-His first, Crisis, had starred Cary Grant and Grant was originally announced for the lead role Sam Conride.
-Eventually the lead roles were signed to Stewart Granger and Pier Angeli, who had both just signed long-term contracts with MGM.
-Granger had done location shooting for a movie Constable Pedley (which later became The Wild North) – filming on that was halted so Granger could make The Light Touch.
-George Sanders made the film as the first of a 3-picture deal with MGM.
+The script was written by Richard Brooks, who also directed the film.
+Cary Grant was originally announced for role of Sam Conride, but the lead roles were ultimately assigned to Stewart Granger and Pier Angeli, who had both just signed long-term contracts with MGM.
+Following Granger's location work in Idaho for Constable Pedley (later retitled The Wild North), he appeared in The Light Touch, after which he returned to the production of Constable Pedley for interior filming.
+George Sanders appears in the first of his three-film deal with MGM.

-Stewart Granger later wrote in his memoirs he had to make the film or go on suspension:
+Granger wrote in his memoirs that was forced to appear in the film to avoid studio suspension and that he had entered the project apprehensive about Brooks' reputation for belittling his actors.

-I wasn't particularly enamored of the thought of working with [Richard Brooks] as I had heard he had reduced a small-part actor to tears.
-That actor was Ramon Novarro.
-The thought of anyone reducing one of my childhood heroes to tears filled me with anger, but that's Hollywood.
-When a star is down he's fair game for anyone.
-I had to agree in order to avoid suspension and went along to meet Brooks.
-His opening words [were], 'I have to tell you that I wanted Cary Grant...
-[He then introduced the leading lady.]'That's Anna Maria Pierangeli who'll play opposite you.
-Doesn't speak very good English but we'll get round that.'
-I spoke very good English but wondered how the hell I would get round his dialogue.

-Filming started April 1951 and took place on location in Taormina, Sicily, and Tunis, before returning to the MGM studios for two weeks.
+Filming began in April 1951 on location in Taormina, Sicily and Tunis before returning to the MGM studios for two weeks, ending in early June.
 Writer Truman Capote was living in Taormina at the time of filming and persuaded Brooks to place him in a street scene.
-However, while screening the rough cut, Berman spotted Capote's face and had him edited out.
+However, while screening the rough cut, Berman demanded the excision of frames showing Capote's face.

-Granger recalled, "Making The Light Touch was fairly uneventful and I knew as I made it that it would add nothing careerwise to anybody connected with it.
-Pier Angeli was adorable with an anxious mother in attendance at all times and Brooks was his apparently usual, unpleasant self."

 Reception

+In a contemporary review for The New York Times, critic A. H. Weiler called wrote: "Since they had the good taste to adhere to their title, Richard Brooks, who wrote and directed 'The Light Touch,' and his cast are doing a service to the viewer.
+For the melodrama ... blithely relates the story of a seemingly unregenerate art thief who mends his ways because of his artist-wife's unselfish love, without resorting to too many clichés.
+And, since it was filmed abroad, the principals have little trouble in maintaining the picture's exotic flavor. ...
+'The Light Touch,' in short, may not be art but it is entertaining."

-According to MGM records, the movie earned $438,000 in the US and Canada and $843,000 internationally, leading to a loss of $406,000.
+According to MGM records, the movie earned $438,000 in the U.S. and Canada and $843,000 internationally, leading to a loss of $406,000.
 It recorded admissions of 10,277 in France.